ccteaher/projects-SYN-PBOX/README.md

 # Download Dataset
 ## SYN-PBOX_v2
-You can download the synthetic dataset (SYN-PBOX) from Link(https://pan.baidu.com/s/1mgVtO9FHG-BFoWgxMdCOcg code:8qla).
+You can download the synthetic dataset (SYN-PBOX_v2) from Link(https://pan.baidu.com/s/1mgVtO9FHG-BFoWgxMdCOcg code:8qla).
 Unzip and save in ./dataset/.

+## SYN-PBOX_D
+You can download the dataset of different depth map coloring modes(SYN-PBOX_depth) from Link(https://pan.baidu.com/s/1EUYfWBp5TQuazAm5F2WX8Q code:vj97).
+Unzip and save in ./dataset/. depth map coloring modes

 ## SYN-PBOX_v1
-You can download the real world dataset (Real-PBOX) set from Link(https://pan.baidu.com/s/1n4dX-3Y_k7Qlg4njU_leoQ code:umph).
+You can download the synthetic dataset and the real world dataset(SYN-PBOX_v1) from Link(https://pan.baidu.com/s/1n4dX-3Y_k7Qlg4njU_leoQ code:umph).
 Unzip and save in ./dataset.

 # SYN-PBOX - Supplemental Video
 A supplementary video on suction grasping box-shaped objects.